-The author of Raising Supaman, Nathaniel A. Turner, grew up in a tough inner city environment and was once told by a school counselor that his only chance for success in life would be to join the military.
-Instead, he went on to earn a bachelors degree and two postgraduate degrees.
+The author of Raising Supaman, Nathaniel A. Turner, grew up in a tough inner-city environment and was once told by a school counselor that his only chance for success in life would be to join the military.
+Instead, he went on to earn a bachelor’s degree and two postgraduate degrees.
 It doesn’t take long to realize this is a book written by someone who beat significant odds and exceeded others’ expectations.
-Turner shows this same dedication as a father, with the acknowledgement that his relationship with his own father was “toxic and broken” and his self-imposed mandate that his relationship with his son Naeem will be different.
+Turner shows this same dedication as a father, with the acknowledgment that his relationship with his own father was “toxic and broken” and his self-imposed mandate that his relationship with his son Naeem will be different.

 Raising Supaman’s layout is simple; each chapter is a letter the author wrote to his son.
 The chapters have varying themes and messages to Naeem, and in each case there are questions in the back that seem to be meant to help readers process the chapter and apply the themes involved to themselves.

 One thing that will become obvious to readers is that Turner’s son is an accomplished athlete in track and soccer.
 It is from this standpoint that many of the letters are written; to help Naeem visualize and achieve success, learn what it takes to be truly exceptional, and process his mistakes and downfalls.
 Don’t be too concerned if you’re not a sports fan, because the messages transcend sports.

 One of the more compelling things about Raising Supaman is that Turner discusses not only some of his son’s downfalls but also his own.
 Several times in his letters, he apologizes for parenting missteps he made in crucial situations.
 Inherent in these moments is the importance of processing them after the fact.
 This processing serves to validate to Naeem that he deserved better in those moments, to build better understanding between father and son, and also for Turner to learn from these mistakes and improve as a father.